-There is no litigation pending questioning the validity of the Bonds or the power and authority of the County to issue the Bonds or seeking to enjoin the issuance of the Bonds.
+There is no litigation pending questioning the validity of the Bonds or the power and authority of the County to issue the Bonds.

 The County is party to litigation in its normal course of business.
-The excerpts from the County's 2018 Comprehensive Annual Financial Report attached as Appendix B include Note 19 concerning non-tort legal matters.
+The excerpts from the County's 2018 Comprehensive Annual Financial Report attached as Appendix C include Note 17 concerning non-tort legal matters.
 As to tort litigation, the County and its agencies are a party to litigation involving tort claims.
-Information under the heading

-"King County-Risk Management and Insurance" herein describes the County's self-insurance program and the insurance policies that cover pending tort litigation.
+Information under the heading "King County-Risk Management and Insurance" herein describes the County's self-insurance program and the insurance policies that cover pending tort litigation.
 The County expects that the amount of the Insurance Fund and County insurance coverage, together with routinized budget practices, are sufficient to cover all costs associated with known tort litigation pending.
 Although the County cannot predict the amount of damages that may be payable, if any, in its litigation, the County does not believe that any pending litigation would materially adversely affect the ability of the County to pay when due the principal of or interest on the Bonds.

 Recent Developments in Non-Tort Litigation.
-Certain class action litigation is described in Note 19 to the excerpts from the County's 2018 Comprehensive Annual Financial Report attached as Appendix B.
+Certain class action litigation is described in Note 17 to the excerpts from the County's 2018 Comprehensive Annual Financial Report attached as Appendix C.